Developer Guide

 - Unnecessarily complicated (or hard-to-type) command formats can be considered a

-as it is expected that the input formats will be optimized to get things done fast.
-Some examples include: using hard-to-type special characters such as$/
+type.FeatureFlawas it is expected that the input formats will be optimized to get things done fast.
+Some examples include: using hard-to-type special characters such as$/in the format when it is possible to avoid them.
+Changing the prefix of oursalaryattribute from$/tos/would be more ideal for the user.

 Displaying very long description and numbers